Armored Heart: L'Odeur de l'Amour

 Sounds familiar.

 Seeker squinted at her, suspiciously, and returned her focus to Sheep.
-“Your master keeps you awake?” she said, joining the conversation.
+“Your master keeps you awake?”
+She asked, joining the conversation.

 “He does when it’s necessary, Lady Seeker,” Sheep said as she resumed setting the tables.
 “I spent the night cooking, and I thought I would use the downtime on something more creatively rewarding.” she turned, and looked at Lanri.
 “I’m particularly proud of the reinforcements to your holster.”